khulnasoft/tradescope/docs/exchanges.md

 ### Historic Kraken data

-The Kraken API does only provide 720 historic candles, which is sufficient for Tradescope dry-run and live trade modes, but is a problem for backtesting.
+The Kraken API does only provide 720 historic candles, which is sufficient for Freqtrade dry-run and live trade modes, but is a problem for backtesting.
 To download data for the Kraken exchange, using `--dl-trades` is mandatory, otherwise the bot will download the same 720 candles over and over, and you'll not have enough backtest data.

 To speed up downloading, you can download the [trades zip files](https://support.kraken.com/hc/en-us/articles/360047543791-Downloadable-historical-market-data-time-and-sales-) kraken provides.
 These are usually updated once per quarter.
-Tradescope expects these files to be placed in `user_data/data/kraken/trades_csv`.
+Freqtrade expects these files to be placed in `user_data/data/kraken/trades_csv`.

 A structure as follows can make sense if using incremental files, with the "full" history in one directory, and incremental files in different directories.
 The assumption for this mode is that the data is downloaded and unzipped keeping filenames as they are.